hardwario/docs/chester/power-management.md

    :::tip

    This variant is not very common but it is essential anytime you need the internal primary battery and at the same time any cover module installed in the top part of the enclosure.
-For example, the extension module CHESTER-Z-F (which features four illuminated push-buttons) with two AA primary batteries forms a robust push-button and indication device suitable for outdoor operation.
+For example, the extension module CHESTER-Z1-F (which features four illuminated push-buttons) with two AA primary batteries forms a robust push-button and indication device suitable for outdoor operation.

    :::

 1. Without any battery holder.

-   This variant is applicable when used together with external power sources provided from extension modules such as CHESTER-Z, CHESTER-X4, CHESTER-X10, or carrier board CHESTER-B1.
+   This variant is applicable when used together with external power sources provided from extension modules such as CHESTER-Z1, CHESTER-X4, CHESTER-X10, or carrier board CHESTER-B1.

 ## Battery Extension Modules